abbreviatedman/fast/readme.md

 ## Further Reading

-You can read more about the tools FAST leverages at the following sites:
+You can read more about the tools FAST leverages at the following sites.

 - [reveal.js] is the underlying technology that converts HTML into slides.
 - [reveal-md] is a command-line tool to directly convert plain Markdown files into [reveal.js] slides.